 White Versions of Black Culture

 George G. Zarn's Strolling on the Pike (1904) is a popular comic song, complete with rub-a-dub-dub sound effects.
-The song’s chorus is particularly noteworthy for mentioning the songs supposedly heard along the Pike: “all of the coon songs and octoroon songs that were all the rage that day.”
-Coon songs (named after an offensive term for black Americans) were white-composed comic songs whose music or lyrics simultaneously mimicked and derided black culture.
+The song’s chorus is particularly noteworthy for mentioning the songs supposedly heard along the Pike, including genres specifically associated with Black culture (please note: these mentions include offensive terminology.)
+White-composed comic songs often included music or lyrics that simultaneously mimicked and mocked black culture.
 They developed from the racial caricatures of blackface minstrelsy, an enormously popular form of entertainment in the United States in the late 19th-century.
-However, none of the standard characteristics of coon songs – syncopated rhythms or imitations of black dialects – appear in Strolling on the Pike.
+However, none of the other standard characteristics of these faux-Black songs – syncopated rhythms or imitations of Black dialects – appear in Strolling on the Pike.

 Ragtime as Black Culture

 Joplin’s rag depicts the flowing Cascades with an opening melody that sounds a sinuous sequence of straight sixteenth-notes.
-This lack of syncopation is unusual in Joplin’s ragtime melodies, and represents the constant rush of water through the falls.
+This lack of syncopation is unusual in Joplin’s ragtime melodies, but it functions here to represent the constant rush of water through the falls.
 Similarly, the second strain (beginning at the top of page 3) opens with rapidly descending arpeggios, the aural equivalent of the descending cascades.
 Listen to a piano roll of The Cascades at the Internet Archive here.